ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 - Push the apps targeting the CFEE API endpoint.
 - Setup database replication, just as you would on public Cloud Foundry.

-Additionally, check out the step by step guide [Deploy Logistics Wizard to Cloud Foundry Enterprise Environment (CFEE)](https://github.com/IBM-Cloud/logistics-wizard/blob/master/Deploy_Microservices_CFEE.md) where it will take you deploying a microservice based application to CFEE.
-Once deployed to one CFEE account, then you would require to redeploy to a second region and attach the [Internet Services](https://{DomainName}/docs/infrastructure/cis/getting-started.html#getting-started-with-ibm-cloud-internet-services-cis-) in front of the two CFEE account to load balance the traffic.
+Additionally, check out the step by step guide [Deploy Logistics Wizard to Cloud Foundry Enterprise Environment (CFEE)](https://github.com/IBM-Cloud/logistics-wizard/blob/master/Deploy_Microservices_CFEE.md).
+It will take you through the deployment of a microservice based application to CFEE.
+Once deployed to one CFEE instance, you can replicate the procedure to a second region and attach the [Internet Services](https://{DomainName}/docs/infrastructure/cis/getting-started.html#getting-started-with-ibm-cloud-internet-services-cis-) in front of the two CFEE instances to load balance the traffic.

 Refer to the [{{site.data.keyword.cfee_full_notm}} documentation](https://{DomainName}/docs/cloud-foundry/index.html#about) for additional details.

 ### Kubernetes

 With Kubernetes, you can achieve a multi-zones within regions architecture, this can be an active/active use case.
-When implementing a solution with {{site.data.keyword.containershort_notm}}, you benefit from built-in capabilities, like load balancing and isolation, increase resiliency against potential failures with hosts, networks, or apps.
+When implementing a solution with {{site.data.keyword.containershort_notm}}, you benefit from built-in capabilities, like load balancing and isolation, increased resiliency against potential failures with hosts, networks, or apps.
 By creating multiple clusters and if an outage occurs with one cluster, users can still access an app that is also deployed in another cluster.
-With multiple clusters in different regions, users can also access the closest cluster and reduce network latency.
+With multiple clusters in different regions, users can also access the closest cluster with reduced network latency.
 For additional resiliency, you have the option to also select the multi-zone clusters, meaning your nodes are deployed across multiple zones within a region.

 The Kubernetes multi-region architecture looks like this.

 ![Kubernetes](images/solution39/Kub-Architecture.png)

 1. The developer builds Docker images for the application.
-2. The images are pushed to {{site.data.keyword.registryshort_notm}} in Dallas and London.
+2. The images are pushed to {{site.data.keyword.registryshort_notm}} in two different locations.
 3. The application is deployed to Kubernetes clusters in both locations.
 4. End-users access the application.
 5. Cloud Internet Services is configured to intercept requests to the application and to distribute the load across the clusters.
 In addition, DDoS Protection and Web Application Firewall are enabled to protect the application from common threats.
 Optionally assets like images, CSS files are cached.

-**Deploy above architecture by following the [solution tutorial here.](multi-region-k8s-cis.html)**
+The tutorial [**Resilient and secure multi-region Kubernetes clusters with Cloud Internet Services**](multi-region-k8s-cis.html) walks you through the steps to deploy such architecture.

 ### {{site.data.keyword.openwhisk_short}}